 The National Wildlife Federation is a co-founder and facilitator of the National Pollinator Garden Network.
 This effort was the first to involve both the horticultural and voluntary private and public parties to participate in one of the largest initiatives for the habitat of pollinators.

 The National Wildlife Federation announced in February of 2019 that it had surpassed its goal and registered 1,040,000 gardens by December 31, 2018.
 From homeowners with tiny gardens to public gardens, 8 million people were inspired and added approximately 5 million acres of beautiful pollinator habitats.
 The garden registration surpassed the United States borders and spread to Canada, Mexico, and 18 Embassy locations.
+If you want to hire a landscaping company Jacksonville to help build and/or maintain your garden, you may contact AJAX Landscaping.

 According to Collin O’Mara, president and CEO of the National Wildlife Federation, “Planting a million pollinator gardens was an audacious goal.
 I’m proud that the National Wildlife Federation’s Certified Wildlife Habitats and our state affiliates played an essential role in achieving this important milestone.